HuskyDG/huskydg.github.io/detect_magisk_xposed.md

 ```

-hide_daemon will fork a new process, setns to the namespace of the target process, and then uninstall everything that has been modified by magisk.
+`hide_daemon` will fork a new process, setns to the namespace of the target process, and then uninstall everything that has been modified by magisk.
 Note that there is an if judgment in it.
 If the namespace is not separated, unmounting will affect zygote and thus all the processes that are started later, then skip it directly.
 That's Magisk Hide's first question.

 In the introduction to the implementation details of MagiskDetector, it is stated that there are two situations that meet:

 One is that the read storage space op of the application appops is ignored, and the other is that the process is an isolated process.

-The isolated process here refers to android:isolatedProcess="true"the service.
+The isolated process here refers to `android:isolatedProcess="true"` the service.
 Moreover, there is also a (private) interesting (goods) thing on Android 10 called App Zygote.
 There is almost no description for this thing.
 The only document is ZygotePreload , which feels more like a backdoor opened by Google to Chrome.
 Ahem, off topic, this thing runs in a separate process and doesn't separate namespaces.

 There are currently two known solutions to this problem.
 The first is Magisk Lite , which directly uninstalls zygote instead of applying it, but this method will destroy many existing modules; the other is to use process injection to forcibly separate namespaces , the typical solution is Riru-Unshare .

 Ok, this question is over, the next one~~

-In the above judgment code, the read process name part is /proc/<pid>/cmdlinejudged by reading; in fact, the length of the content of this file is limited!
+In the above judgment code, the read process name part is `/proc/<pid>/cmdline` judged by reading; in fact, the length of the content of this file is limited!
 This means that when the configured process name is too long, the process name read by Magisk will not match, thus skipping the process!
-This is the rationale for Issue #3997 .
+This is the rationale for [Issue#3997](https://github.com/topjohnwu/magisk/issues/3997)  .
 Magisk has made a temporary fix for this: if the prefix matches, it is directly considered to be the target process to hide.

 Is it finished?
 No. The next problem is when adding the process to the database: